-As soon as your holiday is fully paid for you’ll get our booking email with a very detailed description of how to find your holiday home.
-This is vital in Cornwall where Sat Nav may get you close, but is equally likely to turn you down the wrong lane at the last minute and then insist that you drive into the middle of a field!
+As soon as your holiday is fully paid for you’ll get our booking email with a detailed description of how to find it.
+This is vital in Cornwall as Sat Nav may get you close, but is equally likely to turn you down the wrong lane at the last minute and then insist that you drive into the middle of a field!

 Linen and towels

-All bedding is provided, like duvets with nice duvet covers, pillows etc. In all of our holiday homes you will also find one big bath towel for each guest in your party, two hand towels in each bathroom and tea towels for the kitchen.
-We do request that the bath towels are strictly for use in the holiday homes only — please bring your own beach towels.
+All bedding is provided, including two pillows per person.
+You will also find one bath towel for each guest, two hand towels in each bathroom and tea towels for the kitchen.
+Sorry we cannot supply extra towels and linen.
+We request that the bath towels are strictly used in the holiday homes only — please bring your own beach towels.

 In short, you don’t have to pack the kitchen sink.
 To make sure you feel nice and welcome, all holiday homes will have many of the little things you need, from the moment you arrive.
 These include: